Douglas Fir Trail

 The trail runs along a densely wooded escarpment with dramatic views of the Bow River Valley, particularly from "dead man's drop".
 Because of extremely icy conditions, the trail is closed in winter and early spring.

 The escarpment is 200 feet high and very steep.
 Natural springs, plus water draining from the communities above result in a very unstable slope.
-Continued "creeping" leads to trees leaning at odd angles and bridges are found with tentative connections to the trail.
+Continued "creeping" leads to trees leaning at odd angles.
 A major slide left a gaping scar on the escarpment.
 The tipsy condition of the trees has led to an alternative name, the "the drunken forest".

 Walk in a "fake fir" forest.
 Douglas-firs are not really fir trees--they are their own genus.
 You can have a unique nature experience of Calgary by walking among these Douglas-firs.
 Combined with those in adjacent Bowness Park, this is one of the most easterly stands of this species in Canada.
 Douglas-firs are usually found in the Rocky Mountains and on the coast.